 4. Your ATAR does not define you

-If a shit ATAR means changing your uni preferences that’s actually chill –there are plenty who will accept you anyway and if not, you can enter university as a ‘mature aged’ student at 21 anyway.
-That is still YOUNG.
-Go and have a few years of fun dammit, you’ve only got one life.
+If a shit ATAR means changing your uni preferences that’s fine–there are plenty who will accept you anyway and if not, you can enter university as a ‘mature aged’ student at 21 anyway.
+That’s still young; go and have a few years of fun dammit, you’ve only got one life.